moritzmath/Cell-Complex-Betti-Number/README.md

 * [Numpy](https://numpy.org)

 ## Cite
-If you use this code in your research, please considering cite our paper:
+If you use this code in your research, please consider citing our paper:
 ```
 @misc{hehl2025bettinumberestimatesnonnegatively,
       title={Betti number estimates for non-negatively curved graphs},